sumithkollipara/ePay_Test/README.md

  - Rest_Server

 Project execution process:
- - Open solution with Visual stuido IDE
+ - Open solution with Visual stuido IDE as administrator and rebuild solution
     * Denomination_Routine is a console application
       - Please set as start up project
       - Run the project and then follow the instructions in the console